 In honor of the Halloween Season, I want you to do things that scare you.
 Make 10 Acts of Courage in the next month.

 Courage will look different to everyone.
 For some people, giving a presentation to 100 people is easy; to others, it’s courageous.
 I’m not asking you to Sky Dive (unless it’s on your bucket list!).
 I’m asking you to make your world bigger by stepping into your courage.

 You are building your courage with baby steps.

-Courage, at its core, is about strengthening your relationship with yourself, which is why I’m challenging you not just to make 10 Acts of Courage over the next month, but we’re actually going to create a Courage Agreement!
+Courage, at its core, is about strengthening your relationship with yourself.
+That’s why I’m challenging you not just to make 10 Acts of Courage over the next ninety days, but we’re actually going to create a Courage Agreement!